 Emergency Protocols: The UW Study Abroad and Exchange Protocols and Policies are designed to provide a process to balance safety and security concerns with travelers' needs.
 Faculty-led UW programs in particular are addressed in these policies, as are all individual exchange and study abroad programs for students.

 The Emergency Communications Protocol should be used when issues arise when you are working abroad.
-This is especially important if you are leading a faculty-led course abroad for UE.
+This is especially important if you are leading a faculty-led course abroad for UW.

-- Countries with Travel Warnings Posted: UW strongly advises no travel to these countries because they have a draw-down of US Embassy and Consular personnel.
-If you are on a research trip in a Travel Warning country, please let UW know of your safety and whereabouts, and whether we can assist you.
+Countries with Travel Warnings Posted: UW strongly advises that you not travel to countries where the U.S. Department of State prohibits travel as there is usually a draw-down of US Embassy and Consular personnel.
+If you are already on a research trip when a Travel Warning is issued, please let UW know of your safety and whereabouts, and whether we can assist you.
 Faculty-led programs to countries on the Warning list are automatically suspended.
 For more information on suspension and ways to appeal, read the UW Study Abroad and Exchange Protocols and Policies above.